danxcraig/sociatall-astro/src/content/docs/market-research/personas/ceos.md

 :::danger[Work Not Started]

 This section has not yet been worked on.
 Want to help?
-Reach out to me!
+Reach out.
 :::